 The Journal of the Royal Statistical Society is published in three series: Series A (Statistics in Society), Series B (Statistical Methodology) and Series C (Applied Statistics).
-Each series publishes contributed papers as well as papers (with discussion) which have been read at Discussion Meetings of the Society.
+Each series publishes contributed papers as well as papers (with discussion) which are read at Discussion Meetings of the Society.
 The journal operates a single-blind review process.
 Except for discussion meetings papers, manuscripts that are longer than 24 journal pages (12000 words) are unlikely to be accepted for publication.
-However, you can incorporate additional material as supplementary files and the editor can advise on desirable length and possible solutions during the review.
+However, you can incorporate additional material as supplementary files, and the editor can provide guidance on optimal length and possible solutions during the review process.